maidinh2409/Exoplanet-Hability-Analysis/README.md

 ## PROJECT OVERVIEW

 What makes a planet potentially habitable?
 This question inspired the development of a full end-to-end data science pipeline focused on exoplanets beyond our solar system.
-From scraping raw astronomical data to deploying a machine learning model, this project simulates a real-world data science workflow—bridging scientific curiosity with technical execution.

 Starting with publicly available datasets from the NASA Exoplanet Archive and Asterank API, I built a robust data pipeline to clean, transform, and model planetary features.
 Using tools like dbt and BigQuery, the raw data was turned into structured insights, enabling deeper analysis of planetary systems.